Aistegitas/task-manager/README.md

    ```

 2. **Open the project**

-   Open the project folder in your favorite IDE (such as IntelliJ IDEA or Eclipse).
+   Open the project folder in your IDE (such as IntelliJ IDEA ).

 3. **Check your environment**
    - Make sure you have **Java 17** (or higher) installed.
    - Make sure you have **Maven** installed.

 4. **Configure the Database**

-   By default, the project uses an in-memory **H2 database**, so no setup is needed.
-   If you want to connect to **MySQL** or another database, update `application.properties` accordingly.
+   If you want to connect to **MySQL** database, update `application.properties` accordingly.

 5. **Install project dependencies**
    ```bash